 District Structure

-Establishment
+Establishment; Incorporation; Bylaws; Conflicts

-The Zonta International Board created District 12 in 1952 to serve as the administrative link between clubs in District 12 and Zonta International.
+The Zonta International Board created District 12 in 1952 to serve as the administrative link between clubs in District 12 and Zonta International (“ZI”).

+District 12 is an official administrative unit of ZI.
+On April 9, 2021, District 12 also became a nonprofit corporation, incorporated in the State of Colorado (United States) under the legal name ‘Zonta International District 12’ (hereinafter referred to as “Zonta District 12”, “District 12” or the “District”).

+Zonta District 12 is governed by separate bylaws, which are entitled ‘Zonta International District 12 Bylaws’ (referred to in this manual as the “District 12 Bylaws” or the “District Bylaws”).
+In the event of any conflict(s) between the District 12 Bylaws and this manual (which is referred to in the District Bylaws as the ‘District’s Rules of Procedure and Policies’, and hereinafter as the “Policies and Procedures Manual” or the “Manual”), the District 12 Bylaws shall control.

 District 12 Mission Statement

-Zonta District 12’s purpose is to build, develop and maintain strong clubs through support, leadership and communication in order to further the objects of Zonta International.
+Zonta District 12’s mission and stated purpose is to build, develop and maintain strong clubs throughout the District through support, leadership and communication in order to further the objects of Zonta International.

 District 12 Areas and Clubs

-District 12 is an official administrative unit of Zonta International.
-District 12 is divided into four (4) administrative areas based on the geographic location of the clubs.
+District 12 is divided into four (4) administrative areas (“Areas”) based on the geographic location of the clubs, and in accordance with Article II of the District Bylaws.
+Boundaries of these Areas may be modified as set forth in the District Bylaws.